Ruthvik-1411/GenAI-Projects/simple_rag_bot/Readme.md

 # Simple RAG ChatBot with Mesop UI
 A modular and simple Retrieval-Augmented Generation (RAG) chatbot, featuring a beautiful UI using Mesop and flexible orchestration powered by LangGraph.
-Designed for experimentation, viewing diagnostics, citeable responses and rich text elements.
+Designed for experimentation, viewing diagnostics, grounded responses with citations and rich text elements.
 This is a very minimal implementation of the actual rag system, with more focus on UI and minimal rag orchestration.
 The idea was to make a boiler plate version, which can be further improved with agentic systems.

 ## Features
 - Mesop UI - clean, reactive chat interface with